-- (1) The employee is covered by a bona fide collective bargaining agreement entered into prior to December 31, 2023 and remains in effect after December 31, 2023; or - (2) The employee waived their rights under the Ordinance pursuant to a bona fide collective bargaining agreement entered into after December 31, 2023 under the conditions described in Section 330.100; or - (3) The individual is an "employee" as that term is defined by Section 1(d) of the Railroad Unemployment Insurance Act, 45 U.S.C. § 351(d); or - (4) Federal or state law preempts the individual from being covered by the Ordinance; or - (5) The individual is an independent contractor, except for Domestic Workers; or - (6) The individual is a student enrolled in and regularly attending classes in a college or university that is the student's Employer, and is employed on a temporary basis and parttime at the college or university, and applies only to work performed for that college or university; or - (7) The individual is a short-term employee who is employed by an institution of higher education for less than two consecutive academic terms during a calendar year and who does not have a reasonable expectation that they will be rehired by the same Employer of the same service in a subsequent calendar year.
+- (1) The employee is covered by a bona fide collective bargaining agreement entered into prior to December 31, 2023 and remains in effect after December 31, 2023, and Park and School District Employees covered by a bona fide collective bargaining agreement entered into prior to January 1, 2025 and remains in effect after January 1, 2025; or - (2) The employee waived their rights under the Ordinance pursuant to a bona fide collective bargaining agreement entered into after December 31, 2023 under the conditions described in Section 330.100 and Park and School District employees who waived their rights under the Ordinance pursuant to a bona fide collective bargaining agreement entered into after January 1, 2025; or - (3) The individual is an "employee" as that term is defined by Section 1(d) of the Railroad Unemployment Insurance Act, 45 U.S.C. § 351(d); or - (4) Federal or state law preempts the individual from being covered by the Ordinance; or - (5) The individual is an independent contractor, except for Domestic Workers; or - (6) The individual is a student enrolled in and regularly attending classes in a college or university that is the student's Employer, and is employed on a temporary basis and parttime at the college or university, and applies only to work performed for that college or university; or

+(7) The individual is a short-term employee who is employed by an institution of higher education for less than two consecutive academic terms during a calendar year and who does not have a reasonable expectation that they will be rehired by the same Employer of the same service in a subsequent calendar year.